FranCDoc/Bioinformatics/README.md

 # Bioinformatics
-Statistical approaches, algorithmic methods and data mining analysis to model and analyze large datasets composed of biological data.
+Statistical approaches and algorithmic methods to model and analyze large datasets composed of biological data.